Gamify-IT/docs/dev-manuals/test-plans/overworld-frontend/plans/pause-menu-function.md

 ## Description

-This use case verifies that the pause menu sub menus work as intended.
+This test verifies that sub-menus inside the menu work as intended.

 ## Precondition

-Overworld is loaded
+Overworld is loaded.

 ## Postcondition

 ## Typical procedure

-1. The tester opens the pause menu with <kbd>Esc</kbd>
+1. The tester opens the menu with <kbd>Esc</kbd>
-2. The tester confirms that clicking the Achievements button opens the Achievements menu
+2. Click the `Achievements` button and ensure it opens the `Achievements` sub-menu
-3. The tester uses the scroll bar to scroll up and down
+3. Scroll up and down (if possible)
-4. The tester confirms that clicking the back button closes the Achievements menu
+4. Click the `back` button to close the sub-menu and (re-)open the menu
-5. The tester confirms that clicking the Keybindings button opens the Achievements menu
-6. The tester uses the scroll bar to scroll up and down
-7. The tester confirms that clicking the back button closes the Keybindings menu
+5. Repeat `2.-4.` for the `Keybindings` submenu
-8. The tester confirms that clicking the Character Selection button opens the Character Selection menu
+8. Click the `Character Selection` button and ensure it opens the `Character Selection` sub-menu
-9. The tester clicks the left arrow and right arrow buttons to cycle through characters
+9. Click the left arrow and right arrow buttons to cycle through characters
-10. The characters are shown with different images
+10. The characters have different sprites
-11. Only on the main Player model there is a confirm button shown
+11. Only the main Player model has a `confirm` button
-12. The tester confirms that clicking the back button closes the Character Selection menu
+12. Click the `back` button to close the sub-menu and (re-)open the menu

 ## Alternative procedures